 Tuberculosis and tuberculous meningitis.

-treated in a medical paediatric unit.
+The children were treated in a medical paediatric unit.
 TB meningitisrequired a prolonged stay and distressing intensive treatment with both systemic streptomycin, isoniazid and intrathecal streptomycin daily, the latter for 3 weeks.
 In fact primary tuberculosis was relatively common and a Mantoux skin test was carried out on most children admitted as a routine on admission.

-Meningococcal meningitis was the most common type of treated on the paediatric wards but we also saw pneumococcal and H. influenzae meningitis.
+Meningococcal meningitis was the most common type of meningitis treated on the paediatric wards but we also saw pneumococcal and H. influenzae meningitis.

-Infectious diseases were still a major problem.
+Infectious diseases were still a major problem in the Fifties.

 Measles, mumps, chickenpox and whooping cough were relatively common.
 Severe streptococcal tonsillitis amounting to scarlet fever was taken seriously.
 The infectious diseases were taken as an almost inevitable occurrence for children.
 When the diagnosis was obvious and admission considered necessary either from the severity of the illness or the social conditions, the child was transferred to the Infectious Disease Unit at Seacroft Hospital.